wtgowers/human-style-atp/_posts/2023-01-03-abstraction.md

 ## Some simpler examples where abstraction takes place

+Sometimes use of abstraction is considerably simpler than in the examples discussed so far.
+Here are a couple of examples.

 ### Using the nested-intervals property

 The use of the nested-intervals property is one where one is often not presented with nested intervals on a plate, but rather one constructs them in order to prove a statement.
 Typically this works in a Baire-category-ish way: one wishes to prove a statement of the form $\exists x\ \forall n\ \ P(n,x)$, and the strategy is to obtain the properties one by one, but in order not to commit oneself too much to a particular $x$ right at the beginning, one instead finds an interval $I_1=[a_1,b_1]$ such that $P(1,x)$ holds for every $x\in I_1$, and then an interval $I_2=[a_2,b_2]\subset I_1$ such that $P(2,x)$ holds for every $x\in I_2$, and so on.